Threadstone-Wiki/Threadstone-Wiki/pages/global-flags.md

 When ITT is on all tile tick blocks perform their actions [immediately](tick-phases.md#immediate-updates) when they get updated, instead of scheduling their action for the [tile tick phase](tickphases.md#tile-ticks).

+ITT is dimension-dependent: Changing it in the overworld will not change it in the nether, and changing it in the nether will not change it in the overworld.

+It is impossible to turn on ITT in the end (without some kind of serious hardware failure), because no liquid pockets get generated in the end.

+While ITT is on, tile tick blocks will only work if they are more than 8 blocks away from unloaded chunks.
+Within 8 blocks of unloaded chunks they ignore all updates and just do nothing.

 There are many ways for the game to crash while ITT is on.
 The following things cause crashes:

 - Non-player entities stepping on non-floating pressure plates